Starshield (fiction): Roleplaying Game

 New Millennium Entertainment (NME) was selected to write the Starshield roleplaying game.
 A reasonably complete draft of the core roleplaying game rulebook was written by Ricko Dakan, and NME intended to showcase the game at GenCon '97.
 The game included contribution from Alex Jurkat and Bernard Trombley at NME, though the unfinished draft was still revisions away from being publish-worthy.
-Beta testing and development sessions for the game included Ken Eitelamn, Ed Healy, Frank Torkel, and Matthew Willemain, all of whom were participants of the Starshield project.
+Beta testing and development sessions for the game included Kenneth Eitelman, Ed Healy, Frank Torkel, and Matthew Willemain, all of whom were participants of the Starshield project.

 Ultimately, regular development/testing sessions stopped after NME explained to the team that Tracy Hickman had not ironed out all the contract details, and NME refused to continue work on the project without a completed contract in hand.
 By mid-1997, all work on the roleplaying game stopped.

 Online Game

 The online component to Starshield was commonly referred to as the Empire Playing Game (EPG).
 The EPG was meant to be a web-based game in which players could populate a region of the universe with a player-created race and underlying physical laws.
 The core game would play much like the BBS door game Trade Wars, albeit with more player interaction through collaborative storytelling; players were urged to work with one another to develop storylines, political alliances, etc. The core rules would form the foundation for what a player's empire was capable of resource-wise, while the stories developed by the players would add depth to player encounters.
 Many of the concepts behind EVE Online are reminiscent of the EPG, though EPG's interface was not meant to be as graphically intensive.

 All online components of the Starshield project were initially handled by InfoMagic, though even before InfoMagic's departure from the project in 1998, most of the online content for Starshield was managed by unpaid participant volunteers.
 Nearly all of the official canon produced outside the Starshield novels were approved and managed by these so-called "Sifters", who were selected by Tracy Hickman after a short application process.

 After InfoMagic, Twin Forces was selected to work on the EPG.
 The EPG would have been Twin Forces' first online game, which was envisioned to work via a series of Java applets.
 As Twin Forces' initial design work continued, they drastically changed the direction of the game to a close-ended format, without the perpetual continuity originally promised players.
 Twin Forces ultimately left the project as well.

 Pat Garaelb of Golden Hydra Industries pitched the idea of a BBS door game to Tracy Hickman, maintaining the close-ended gameplay Twin Forces proposed earlier.
 After significant community complaints, Tracy Hickman looked instead to a company promising a more graphical interface, but little further information was ever revealed.